ethereum-optimism/optimism/specs/derivation.md

 #### Reading

-The channel-bank can only output data from the first opened channel.

-Upon reading, first all timed-out channels are dropped.

-After pruning timed-out channels, the first remaining channel, if any, is read if it is ready:
+Upon reading, process each channel in the order they were added to the channel bank.
+For each frame:

+- if the channel is timed out, remove it from the channel-bank
+- otherwise, if the channel is ready, then read it, remove it from the channel bank and stop processing further channels

+A channel is ready if:

-- The channel must be closed
+- The channel is closed
-- The channel must have a contiguous sequence of frames until the closing frame
+- The channel has a contiguous sequence of frames until the closing frame

 If no channel is ready, the next frame is read and ingested into the channel bank.